Store (State Management)

 A store works by representing state changes as atomic changes to an immutable data structure, enabling a fundamentally more robust state management.

-We recommend using a Vike extension for automatically integrating your store with SSR.
+We recommend using Vike extensions for automatically integrating state management tools.

 Manual integration